-2.1.2 Cofferdams separating fuel oil tanks from lubricating oil tanks and the latter from those intended for the carriage of liquid foam for fire extinguishing or fresh water or boiler feed water may not be required when deemed impracticable or unreasonable by the Society in relation to the characteristics and dimensions of the spaces containing such tanks, provided that:
+- 2.1.3 Cofferdams separating fuel oil tanks from lubricating oil tanks and the latter from those intended for the carriage of liquid foam for fire extinguishing or fresh water or boiler feed water may not be required when deemed impracticable or unreasonable by the Society in relation to the characteristics and dimensions of the spaces containing such tanks, provided that: - the thickness of common boundary plates of adjacent tanks is increased, with respect to the thickness

-- the thickness of common boundary plates of adjacent tanks is increased, with respect to the thickness obtained according to Ch 7, Sec 1, by 2 mm in the case of tanks carrying fresh water or boiler feed water, and by 1 mm in all other cases - the sum of the throats of the weld fillets at the edges of these plates is not less than the thickness of the plates themselves - the structural test is carried out with a head increased by 1 m with respect to Ch 12, Sec 3, [2].
+- obtained according to Ch 7, Sec 1, by 2 mm in the case of tanks carrying fresh water or boiler feed water, and by 1 mm in all other cases - the sum of the throats of the weld fillets at the edges of these plates is not less than the thickness of the plates themselves - the structural test is carried out with a head increased by 1 m with respect to Ch 12, Sec 3, [2].

-2.1.3 Spaces intended for the carriage of flammable liquids are to be separated from accommodation and service spaces by means of a cofferdam.
-Where accommodation and service spaces are arranged immediately above such spaces, the cofferdam may be omitted only where the deck is not provided with access openings and is coated with a layer of material recognized as suitable by the Society.
+Spaces intended for the carriage of flammable liquids are to be separated from accommodation and service spaces by means of a cofferdam.
+Where accommodation and service spaces are arranged immediately above such spaces, the cofferdam may be omitted only where the deck is not provided with access openings and is coated with a layer of material which will not give rise to smoke or toxic or explosive hazards at elevated temperatures.
+These properties shall be determined in accordance with the Fire Test Procedure Code for the type of coating, either primary deck covering or paint, provided.

-The cofferdam may also be omitted where such spaces are adjacent to a passageway, subject to the conditions stated in [2.1.2] for fuel oil or lubricating oil tanks.
+The cofferdam may also be omitted where such spaces are adjacent to a passageway, subject to the conditions stated in [2.1.3] for fuel oil or lubricating oil tanks.

-2.1.4 Cofferdams are only required between fuel oil double bottoms and tanks immediately above where the inner bottom plating is subjected to the head of fuel oil contained therein, as in the case of a double bottom with its top raised at the sides.
+2.1.5 Cofferdams are only required between fuel oil double bottoms and tanks immediately above where the inner bottom plating is subjected to the head of fuel oil contained therein, as in the case of a double bottom with its top raised at the sides.